 A few years later I did a brief stint moonlighting as barmaid.
 I didn’t love working busy, loud afterwork Friday nights but I did enjoy slow quiet weekend afternoons keeping the regulars’ glasses filled.
 Apparently, I was a natural at coaxing a beer from a tap.
 Nurture or nature, I wonder.

-I’d been living at home and helping out at Dad’s mechanical garage in return for bed and board for a month or so, when a few days prior to Christmas Dad said I should go see the man who owned “the bottom servo” [translation: the petrol garage and truck stop restaurant at the southern end of town] as there was a waitress-kitchen job for me.
+After boarding school, back living at home, I’d been helping out at Dad’s mechanical garage in return for bed and board for a month or so, when a few days prior to Christmas Dad said I should go see the man who owned “the bottom servo” [translation: the petrol garage and truck stop restaurant at the southern end of town] as there was a waitress-kitchen job for me.
 The man’s wife and young family were pleasant people, as were my co-workers and most of the customers, the hours were long [over the festive holiday season I worked double shifts, one twenty-four-hour shift and could barely feel my feet at the end], the pay was low but cash, and the man was repugnant.
 What he did with a lamb tongue on a plate no-one should have to see.

 1984: In the midst of looking for jobs locally, reading Dad’s copy of The Land newspaper, I’d spied an advertisement for a governess position near Three Ways Roadhouse, Tennant Creek in outback Northern Territory, 28 hours/2600 kilometres from home.
 With all the tact of an eighteen-year-old I announced to Dad during his birthday dinner I’d had a call offering me the job as the first governess hadn’t arrived.
 Who’d be a parent?
 For the sake of his own unrealised dreams, he tried to be happy for me but the tears in his eyes told the real story.
 Three days later the first governess turned up.